nudgelang/liath/README.md

 ## Using LuaRocks Packages in Queries

-WhiteMatter now supports the use of LuaRocks packages in your Lua queries.
+Liath now supports the use of LuaRocks packages in your Lua queries.
 Here's how you can use them:

 1. Install a LuaRocks package for a specific namespace:
    ```